spindle-project/Website/.github/README.md

 Contribute Code: Submit pull requests with code changes.

 ## 🌟 Contributors:
-Thanks to these wonderful people for helping to make Spindle what it is now!
+Thanks to these wonderful people for helping to make Spindle what it is now! <br>
 [rico33631](https://github.com/rico33631): Developed the website's accessibility features

 # 🧑‍⚖️ License: